 The skin-care principles followed by Primrose House were fairly standard for the time.
 They relied on the idea that the face and skin were a good deal more plastic than we would credit today, so manual therapies could improve circulation, skin foods could build up tissues, astringents could firm and tighten muscles, and chin straps could correct sagging throats.

-The Primrose House skin-care line in the 1920s covers most of the important areas.
+The Primrose House skin-care line in the 1920s covered most of the important areas.
 It made allowances for dry, normal and oily skin, had day and night treatments, and included special preparations for common skin problems such as freckles, blackheads and acne.
-The treatments follow the standard pattern of cleansing and toning the skin followed by applying a skin food.
-There are also all the usual muscle oils, bleaches, pore refining and foundation/vanishing creams.
+The treatments followed the standard pattern of the day namely cleansing and toning the skin followed by a skin food.
+There were also the usual muscle oils, bleaches, pore refining and foundation/vanishing creams.

 Rose Leaf Cleansing Cream: “This delightful cream, which liquifies readily, is invaluable for removing all surface impurities and cleaning the pores.”

 Smoothskin Cream: “For the woman with an unusually dry and sensitive skin this is the perfect cream, light, non-fattening, with just a trace of perfume.”

 Face Molding Cream: “It has exactly the right consistency for the molding process, and is rich in fine nourishing oils.”

 Developing Cream: “This unusual cream is rich in fat producing and tissue building compounds.”

 Primrose House Bleach Cream: “An excellent cream for toning snd clearing the skin … For discolouration, freckles and brown spots on the face.”

 Porefiner Cream: “This astringent cream is extremely valuable in the treatment of enlarged pores.”